tsmbland/andi_challenge/README.md

 The repository includes three scripts for analysing challenge data in the ‘Challenge’ folder, named Task1.py, Task2.py and Task3.py for the three tasks.
 To perform analysis, run these scripts, specifying the path to the data folder at the top of the file.

-Non-challenge data (e.g. real data) can be analysed in a similar way!
+Non-challenge data (e.g. real data) can be analysed in a similar way.

 ## Notebooks